Facebook Pixel WKU Chinese Flagship Scholarships | Western Kentucky University

 Scholarships

-Every year Flagship scholars are able to travel abroad for cultural immersion experiences and intensive language study through the financial support of scholarships and grants.
-Below is a brief listing of scholarship and grant opportunities uniquely geared towards Flagship scholars.
+Each year, WKU Chinese Flagship scholars have the chance to travel abroad for cultural immersion and intensive language study, supported by various scholarships and grants.
+Below is a brief overview of the Capstone Year and funding options available to Flagship students.

 • Boren Awards for International Study: Scholarships are available to both undergraduate and graduate students with an interest in issues of national security.
 This scholarship provides up to $10,000 for one semester and $20,000 for an academic year, allowing students to add an important international and language component to their educations.
 Study abroad must be in one of the countries that are critical to U.S. interests and underrepresented in study abroad.
 Applications are due in January.